-To implement the source-to-target mappings formally defined above, we propose an OWL-based mapping vocabulary: Source-to-Target Mapping (S2TMAP).
-Figure 6 depicts the mapping vocabulary.
-A mapping between a source and a target TBox is represented as an instance of the class map: MapDataset.
-The source and target TBoxes are defined by instantiating map:TBox, and these TBoxes are connected to the mapping dataset using the properties map:sourceTBox and map:targetTBox, respectively.
-A concept-mapping (an instance of map:-ConceptMapping) is used to map between a source and a target concepts (instances of map:Concept).
+TBoxes are connected to the mapping dataset using the properties map:sourceTBox and map:target-TBox, respectively.
+A concept-mapping (an instance of map:ConceptMapping) is used to map between a source and a target concepts (instances of map:Concept).
 A concept-mapping is connected to a mapping dataset using the map:mapDataset property.
 The source and target ABox locations of the concept-mapping are defined through the map: sourceLocation and map:targetLocation properties.
-The relationship between the concepts can be either rdfs:subClassOf, or map: join, or owl:equivalentClass, and it is connected to the concept-mapping via the map:relation property.
+The relationship between the concepts can be either map: subsumption, map: supersumption, map: Join, map: LeftJoin, map: Right-Join, or map: Equivalence, and it is connected to the concept-mapping via the map:relation property.
 The sequence of ETL operations, required to implement the concept-mapping at the ABox level, is defined through an RDF sequence.
-To express joins, the source and target concept in a concept-mapping represent the concepts to be joined, and the join result is stored in the target concept as an intermediate result.
-In a conceptmapping, we, via map:commonProperty, identify the join attributes with a blank node (instance of map:CommonProperty) that has, in turn, two properties identifying the source and target join attributes; i.e., map:commonSourceProperty and map:commonTargetProperty.
+To express joins, the source and target concept in a conceptmapping represent the concepts to be joined, and the join result is stored in the target concept as an intermediate result.
+In a concept-mapping, we, via map:commonProperty, identify the join attributes with a blank node (instance of map:CommonProperty) that has, in turn, two properties identifying the source and target join attributes; i.e., map:common-SourceProperty and map:commonTargetProperty.
 Since a join can be defined on multiple attributes, we may have multiple blank node definitions.
 The type of target instance IRIs is stated using the property map: TargetInstanceIRIType.
-If the type is either map: Property or map: Expression, then the property or expression, to be used to generate the IRIs, is given by map:targetInstanceIRIvalue.
+If the type is either map: Property or map: Expression, then the property or expression, to be used to generate the IRIs, is given by map: targetInstanceIRIvalue.

 To map at the property stage, a property-mapping (an instance of map:PropertyMapping) is used.
 The association between a property-mapping and a concept-mapping is defined by map:conceptMapping.
 The target property of the property-mapping is stated using map:targetProperty, and that target property can be mapped with either a source property or an expression.
-The source type of target property is determined through map:sourceType4TargetProperty property, and the value is defined by map:source4TargetPropertyValue.
+The source type of target property is determined through map:sourceType4-TargetProperty property, and the value is defined by map:source4TargetPropertyValue.